mooore-digital/stylelint-config/CHANELOG.md

   - Magento LESS `@mooore/stylelint-config/luma`
   - Magento Hyva `@mooore/stylelint-config/hyva`
   - You can still use the import options as fallback but are now not required
-  - Exception is for Snowdog (Magento SCSS) rules, this still requires our our rules to be imported with: `@mooore/stylelint-config/snowdog`

 ## [2.1.0] - 2023-01-18
 ### Added